-- Managing financial aspects of acquisition or divestiture investigations and transactions for Fortis and its subsidiaries. - Continuing the implementation of International Financial Reporting Standards and progressing Enterprise Risk Management to the decision stage. - Enhancing the investor and analyst relations program at Fortis.
+- Managing financial aspects of acquisition or divestiture investigations and transactions for Fortis and its subsidiaries. - Continuing the implementation of International Financial Reporting Standards and the enterprise risk management program. - Long-term debt financing at Fortis and its subsidiaries; and - Issuance of a new preference share series.